 It is a science in the sense that it requires a particular knowledge base on the part of the practitioner.

 It is an art in the sense that the therapist must establish an association where trust, respect, and intimacy are maintained within the ethical boundaries of a professional relationship.

 Psychotherapy can be very effective in resolving interpersonal issues and promoting family and personal peace and well-being, but it is not the only method of accomplishing these goals.

-- The traditional medical model, a linear way of thinking based on disease and disorder, is minimally effective when it comes to psychotherapy.
-An approach based on individual strengths, taking into account not only family and work, but also community and cultural influences, represents a more comprehensive and constructive process.
+The traditional medical model, a linear way of thinking based on disease and disorder, is minimally effective when it comes to psychotherapy.
+An approach based on individual strengths, taking into account not only family and work, but also community and cultural influences, and experiences with bias, represents a more comprehensive and constructive process.

 Free Phone Consultation

 Susan offers an introductory telephone consultation at no charge.
 During this time, you might choose to discuss what is causing you distress, what your goals might be, ask any questions you might have about Susan and her work, or about the process in general.

 Goals might be:

 - better communication with my loved one

 - advocating for my child who is being bullied or struggling academically